 Christensen represents Project Compassion by traveling throughout North Carolina teaching community members, healthcare students and healthcare professionals about advocacy, advance care planning and organ/eye/tissue donation.
 As a part of this initiative, Christensen has designed, developed and launched her own Train the Trainer curriculum, "Finding Your Voice in the Healthcare Maze.”back to top »

-Director – Domain 4 – Improving Patient Experience, NHS England
+Director for Patient Participation and Experience, NHS England

 Neil Churchill is Director for Patient Experience at NHS England, the national commissioning body which oversees the budget, planning, and delivery of the National Health Service in England.
 Neil joined the NHS after a 25 year career working for patient groups, such as Barnardo’s, Crisis, Age Concern and Asthma UK.
 He is responsible for leading improvement on non-clinical aspects of quality, such as communication, compassion and co-ordination.
 Recent programmes have included NHS England’s Commitments to Carers, a review of payment incentives linked to patient feedback and the strengthening of consumer rights.
 Neil is based in London, UK.